xinformatics/xinformatics/README.md

 ### Hi there!
-Welcome to my Github.
+Welcome to my GitHub.
 ### 🌱 I am interested in representation learning and its applications in solving biological problems :computer:

-### :point_down: For fun I tried implementing the Julia Set Fractal generating algorithm and made this video.
+### :point_down: For fun, I tried implementing the Julia Set Fractal generating algorithm and made this video.
 I hope you'll enjoy it. :point_down:
 ![bio](https://github.com/xinformatics/xinformatics/blob/master/bio.gif)

 <!--